awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshoots3publicread.md

  **Description**

-The AWSSupport\-TroubleshootS3PublicRead Automation document diagnoses issues reading objects from the public Amazon Simple Storage Service \(Amazon S3\) bucket you specify in the `S3BucketName` parameter\.
+The AWSSupport\-TroubleshootS3PublicRead runbook diagnoses issues reading objects from the public Amazon Simple Storage Service \(Amazon S3\) bucket you specify in the `S3BucketName` parameter\.
 A subset of settings are also analyzed for objects in the S3 bucket\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSSupport-TroubleshootS3PublicRead)